Welcome to Mentors, Inc., Students!

 - Spend face-to-face time with your mentor at least 5-8 hours each month

-- Report with our online form monthly to share how the relationship and Mentoring Road Map are progressing
+- Report monthly to share how the relationship and Mentoring Road Map are progressing

 - Participate in the Mentoring Road Map (see Resource document below) enrichment activities around academic planning, exploration of college and career, and personal development as the focus of your mentoring journey